RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: RKHSMetaMod through examples

-For each pair of the tuning parameters $(\mu_{qmax},\gamma_i)$, $i=1,...,5$, the estimated RKHS meta-model contains three groups.
-The groups associated with $X_1$, $X_2$, and $X_3$ are "v1.", "v2.", and "v3.", that are active in the estimators obtained, as expected.

-\begin{exemp} A time saving trick to obtain the "optimal" tuning parameters when dealing with larger datasets: \end{exemp} A dataset of $n$ points \fct{maximinLHS} over $[0,1]^d$ with $n=1000$ and $d=10$ is generated.
-Firstly, the eigenvalues and eigenvectors of the positive definite matrices $K_v$, and the value of $\mu_{max}$ is computed using functions \fct{calc$\_$Kv} and \fct{mu$\_$max}, respectively:\\ \texttt{ R> kernel <- "matern"\\ R> Dmax <- 3\\ R> Kv <- calc$\_$Kv(X,kernel,Dmax,TRUE,TRUE)\\ R> mumax <- mu$\_$max(Y,Kv\$kv)\\ } Then, the two following steps are considered: \begin{itemize} \item[1.]
-Set $\gamma=0$ and, Calculate the RKHS meta-models associated with the values of $\mu_g=\mu\times\sqrt{n}$ by using the function \fct{RKHSgrplasso}.
-Gather the obtained RKHS meta-models in a list, "res$\_$g".
-While this job could be done with the function \fct{RKHSMetMod} by setting $\gamma=0$, in this example we use the function \fct{RKHSgrplasso} in order to avoid the re-calculation of $K_v$'s at the next step.
-Thereafter, for each estimator in the res$\_$g the prediction error is calculated by considering a new dataset and using the function \fct{PredErr}.
+\begin{exemp} A time-efficient strategy to obtain the "optimal" tuning parameters when dealing with large data sets: \end{exemp} A dataset of $n$ points \fct{maximinLHS} over $[0,1]^d$ with $n=1000$ and $d=10$ is generated.
+First, we use functions \fct{calc$\_$Kv} and \fct{mu$\_$max} to compute the eigenvalues and eigenvectors of the positive definite matrices $K_v$, and the value of $\mu_{max}$, respectively:\\ \texttt{ R> kernel <- "matern"; Dmax <- 3\\ R> Kv <- calc\_Kv(X, kernel, Dmax, TRUE, TRUE)\\ R> mumax <- mu\_max(Y, Kv\$kv)\\ } Then, we consider the two following steps: \begin{itemize} \item[1.]
+Set $\gamma=0$ and, $\mu_{(1:9)}=\mu_{max}/(\sqrt{n}\times 2^{(2:10)}).$ Calculate the RKHS meta-models associated with the values of $\mu_g=\mu\times\sqrt{n}$ by using the function \fct{RKHSgrplasso}.
+Gather the obtained RKHS meta-models in a list, "res$\_$g" (while this job could be done with the function \fct{RKHSMetMod} by setting $\gamma=0$, in this example, we use the function \fct{RKHSgrplasso} in order to avoid the re-calculation of $K_v$'s at the next step).
+Thereafter, for each estimator in res$\_$g, the prediction error is calculated by considering a new dataset and using the function \fct{PredErr}.
 The value of $\mu$ with the smallest error of prediction in this step is denoted by $\mu_{i}$.
+Let us implement this step:\\ For a grid of values of $\mu_g$, a sequence of the RKHS meta-models are calculated and gathered in the "res$\_$g" list:\\ \texttt{ R> frc <- c(4,8,16,32,64,128,256,512,1024)\\ R> mu$\_$g <- mumax/frc\\ R> res$\_$g <- list();resg <- list()\\ R> for(i in 1:length(mu$\_$g)){\\ R> resg[[i]] <- RKHSgrplasso(Y,Kv, mu$\_$g[i],1000,FALSE)\\ R> res$\_$g[[i]] <- list("mu$\_$g"=mu$\_$g,"gamma"=0,"MetaModel"=resg[[i]])\\ R> }\\ } Output res$\_$g contains nine RKHS meta-models and they are evaluated using a testing dataset:\\ \texttt{ R> gamma <- c(0); Err$\_$g <- PredErr(X, XT, YT, mu$\_$g, gamma, res$\_$g, kernel, Dmax)\\ } The prediction errors of the RKHS meta-models obtained in this step are displayed in Table \ref{tab:errorgex3}.